betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 There should be no need for a user with an M8 or higher UBlox module to customise it in any way, e.g. with uCenter, unless it is somehow strangely locked and unresponsive to normal UBlox configuration commands.
 They should essentially all work 'out of the box'.

+The Configurator GPS has been improved a lot with a much more clear map, and a simplified and more relevant satellite information display.

-Thanks to: unit(freasy), ctzsnooze, ledvinap, SteveCEvans, rabbitAmbulance
+Thanks to: unit(freasy), ctzsnooze, ledvinap, SteveCEvans, rabbitAmbulance, haslinghuis

 ## 3. GPS Return to Home Improvements